open-life-science/open-life-science.github.io/_ols-1/week14.md

 ### Before this meeting
 - Come prepared to share a 3 mins presentation of your project
-- Your presentation can be in the form of a demo, short 1-2 slides presentation or walk through your website
+- Your presentation can be in the form of a demo, short 1-2 slides presentation or a walk through your website
 - This should only be a highlight and not the entire presentation

 ### Resources